 Conversely, noisy workplaces can cause huge distractions and a negative experience for employees and visitors.
 Sound reduction is especially important in commercial environments with high occupancy rates.
 A 2013 study from the University of Sydney found that the largest drain on employee morale resulted from a lack of sound privacy.
 Further, a 2014 study by Steelcase and Ipsos found that noise distractions may cause workers to lose as much as 86 minutes per day.

 Besides eliminating (or minimizing) the things that make noise in an environment, using certain products in a space can make a dramatic impact on the acoustics.
 While designers may prefer hard materials for their sleek style and durability, they may not be the optimal choice for noise control.
-For products that are acoustically ideal, look for Quiet Mark certification.
+For products that are acoustically ideal, look for noise reduction certifications.
 Quiet Mark is the international award program for excellence in low-noise technology and solutions to unwanted noise, associated with the U.K. Noise Abatement Society.
 The program encourages companies worldwide to prioritize noise reduction within the design of everyday products, machines and appliances, providing consumers and industry with a trusted mark of approval to help transform the aural environment for the benefit of all.

 Noise reduction is especially important when it comes to flooring since it’s perhaps the largest finishing in a space.
 In particular, impact sounds such as footsteps and dropped objects, can cause floor-to-floor disturbances, and can be problematic in multi-story office, education, healthcare, multi-family and hospitality environments.